SeongokRyu/mutual_information_and_self-supervised_learning/predictive_coding/README.md

 * Comparison of the methods enforcing 1-Lipschitz continuity: spectral normalization and gradient penalty methods.

 ## How to use
-_"Placeholder -- will be updated as soon as possible"
+*Placeholder -- will be updated as soon as possible*

 ## Methodology